knative/docs/docs/versioned/serving/config-network-adapters.md

 ## Ingress providers

-Review the tabbed content in this section to determine the optimal networking layer for your cluster.
+Review the tabbed content in this section to determine the optimal provider for your cluster.
 If you already have one of the ingress controllers installed in your cluster, we recommend using your existing installation.
 For most users without a supported ingress, the Kourier ingress controller is sufficient.
 You can expand your capabilities with the Contour ingress, a full-feature service mesh with Istio, and the Kubernetes Gateway API.

 === "Kourier"